suquamish/Tech-Challenge/README.md

 To create a new user, you need to `POST` a user model in JSON format with the `name`, `username`, and `email` attributes.

-You can update existing users via `.../update-existing`
+You can update existing users via `.../id/30532965-6f5b-4aaa-aad1-bbcc9db4c2a5/update`

 To update an existing user, you need to `POST` a fully populated user model in JSON format, including the `id`.

+You can delete an existing user via `.../`

 ### Request Examples